Filter by category:

 Aside from its historical background, dogs maintain their hygiene through licking.
 It serves as part of their cleanliness routine as well as a mechanism to cool down, as the evaporation of saliva aids in reducing body temperature (Horowitz, 2017).

-Licking also releases endorphins, which helps provide dogs with a sense of comfort, as well as pleasure.
-In addition, licking is also part of the dog’s greeting ritual – like shaking someone’s hand, so licking can help dogs build a bond with their carers (Bekoff, 2009).
+Licking also releases endorphins, which help provide dogs with a sense of comfort and pleasure.
+In addition, licking is also part of the dog’s greeting ritual, similar to shaking someone’s hand, so licking can help dogs build a bond with their caregivers (Bekoff, 2009).

 However, licking isn’t just an affectionate gesture; it’s a tool for gathering information.
-Dogs have a heightened sense of taste and smell, which allows them to obtain detailed information about their environment and the individuals they interact with (McGreevy et al., 2015).
+Dogs have a heightened sense of taste and smell, which allows them to obtain detailed information about their environment and the individuals they interact with.

 And, licking may also be used as a way to create space from another.
 For example, trainer Jennifer Shryock refers to this as a “kiss to dismiss”.
-For example, when the well-meaning visitor leans into the dog’s face, the dog may attempt to lick – the sight of a big wet tongue looming towards them, may cause the visitor to repel to avoid getting slobbered with salvia.
+For example, when the well-meaning visitor leans into the dog’s face, the dog may attempt to lick.
+The sight of a big, wet tongue looming towards them may cause the visitor to recoil and avoid getting slobbered with saliva.
 The space created by the person moving away can be rewarding to the dog, so the licking behaviour is repeated in similar contexts.
 This is a subtle cue to communicate a need for space or to end a less welcome engagement.

-Some dogs lick because they have learned it creates a big, warm reaction from some, so the attention gained from their handler when the dog licks is highly rewarding.
+Some dogs lick because they have learned that it creates a strong, warm reaction from their handler, so the attention gained from their handler when the dog licks is highly rewarding.
 Hence, licking can be a learned behaviour for gaining attention; if your pet has realised that licking earns them affection/treats, etc., they might adopt this as a standard method to catch your attention (Herron et al., 2008).

-In some instances, licking can be a manifestation of underlying anxiety, stress, and or pain/discomfort linked to various medical issues such as gastrointestinal, and even hormonal balances.
+In some instances, licking can be a manifestation of underlying anxiety, stress, and or pain/discomfort linked to various medical issues such as gastrointestinal and even hormonal imbalances.
 Therefore, dogs may resort to licking as a way to alleviate anxiety or any pain/discomfort (Landsberg et al., 2012).
-Engaging in this familiar activity offers them a calming effect, helping them cope with environmental stressors (Dreschel and Granger, 2005).
-As pet carers, it’s crucial to be cognisant of the contexts in which licking occurs, and by observing your dog’s other body language signals that accompany licking, we an gain insights into the underlying emotions likely prompting this behaviour (Mariti et al., 2012).
-Understanding the different circumstances and cues can aid in distinguishing between a lick that’s borne of affection and one stemming from anxiety or any other emotion, enhancing the relationship between you and your dog through better communication.
+Engaging in this familiar activity provides a calming effect, helping them cope with environmental stressors (Dreschel and Granger, 2005).
+As pet carers, it’s crucial to be cognisant of the contexts in which licking occurs, and by observing your dog’s other body language signals that accompany licking, we can gain insights into the underlying emotions likely prompting this behaviour (Mariti et al., 2012).
+Understanding the different circumstances and cues can help distinguish between a lick borne of affection and one stemming from anxiety or another emotion, thereby enhancing the relationship between you and your dog through improved communication.

-It goes without saying, that if you are seeing a sudden change in the frequency, intensity and or duration of your dog’s licking behaviour, then do consult with your veterinarian.
+It goes without saying that if you notice a sudden change in the frequency, intensity, or duration of your dog’s licking behaviour, then consult with your veterinarian.

 Key take-aways

-Whilst my grandmother’s answer for why do dogs lick, was always “They like the salt in your sweat” may fall under the category of ‘fact finding’ and ‘taste’, we can see there are many possible motivations for this behaviour.
+Whilst my grandmother’s answer for why dogs lick was always “They like the salt in your sweat,” this may fall under the categories of ‘fact finding’ and ‘taste’.
+However, we can see that there are many possible motivations for this behaviour.
 Through a patient and attentive approach, we can decode the language of licks, building a bridge of understanding and empathy with our four-legged friends.

 References